Functors to Monads: A Story of Shapes

 The key takeaway is that the “final shape” only depends on the input shapes, and not the results.
 You can know the length of <*>

--ing two lists together with only knowing the length of the input lists.
+-ing two lists together with only knowing the length of the input lists, and you can also know the relative ordering of inputs to outputs.
 Within the specific context of the semantics of IO

 , you can know what “effect” <*>